AFayez707/Lexical_Analyzer/DOCS.md

 represented and allow for the representation to change.
 - `conacenate()`, `alternate()`, `iterate()` could either modify `this` NFA or return a new one.

-### A global ID generator
-To simplify state generation and modification of NFAs, we can use a global ID generator for state IDs that generate a unique number each time it is called.

 ### Representing a DFA
 a DFA is generated from a corresponding NFA using the subset construction algorithm.
 Each DFA state needs to keep track of the set of NFA states it correspond to.
 Unlike an NFA, a DFA is backed-up (represented) by its transition table,